Group Health, Capitol Hill-OB GYN 670

 This course is an introductory experience in the provision of comprehensive medical care and counseling services to adult and adolescent female patients.
 Obstetrical conditions and gynecologic problems commonly encountered by the physician provide the primary focus.
 Students will have an initial orientation at the University of Washington, and their final exams will take place there as well.
 During their stay at Group Health, they will be assigned alternating one-week blocks to Ob/Gyn Clinic and Labor & Delivery respectively.
 Group Health is a unique experience in that students will have a great deal of autonomy but will also have the opportunity to spend most of their time working one – on one with an attending.

-Labor and Delivery will be relocated to Swedish Medical Center (First Hill campus) as of March 1, 2015.
-Students scheduled at Group Health Capitol Hill in Winter B-Spring B in AY 2014-2015 will be affected by this change.
+Labor and Delivery was relocated to Swedish Medical Center in 2015.
 At Swedish, our in-house, OB Hospitalist model will remain unchanged.

 In addition to the paperwork required for this rotation, each student must visit http://ehealth.swedish.org/gme at least one week before s/he starts to register for the rotation.